 - mason’s line

 - marking paint

 - reciprocating saw

 - post hole digger

 From Remodelaholic: Please remember, this blog is for entertainment purposes only.
-As with ALL of our free DIY projects and tutorials, be certain to read over the complete tutorial before starting a project.
+As with ALL of our DIY projects and tutorials, be certain to read over the complete tutorial before starting a project.
 Build at your own risk and be smart, be safe.
 We will not be responsible for any injury or damage incurred while following a tutorial from our site.
 None of our posts should be considered expert advice; please consult a professional when needed, read all safety and instruction manuals, and take all safety precautions.
 All projects performed following instructions found on this site are done at your own risk.

-Prepare the area
+Step 1: Prepare and mark the area

 Using a tape measure, determine the radius of your fire pit and pergola from the center stake.
-Mark the exterior points using orange marking paint. **The materials specified on this tutorial are based on the measurements required for our exact project.
-(4 ft. radius on our fire pit and 12 ft. radius on our pergola.)
-You can modify the design per your own preference.**
+Mark the exterior points using orange marking paint.

 Using an auger, dig your post holes approximately 3 feet deep.
 Use a post hole digger to remove any remaining dirt the auger may leave behind.

 Place a 6X6X12 wooden post in each post hole.
 One flat face of each post should be facing the center of pergola, directly towards the fire pit.